aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 configmap/ldif created
 ```

-Before anyone can authenticate with keycloak, you must log in to keycloak -> clients -> kubernetes, go to the credentials tab, and hit *regenerate secret*.
+Before anyone can authenticate with keycloak, you must give them the client secret.
+Go to keycloak -> clients -> kubernetes, go to the credentials tab, and copy the `client secret`.

 #### As an identity provider